There are lots of great

 Campus / Grounds

-By Silent Sam, across from McAlister's Deli (205 E. Franklin St., Chapel Hill.
+Across from McAlister's Deli (205 E. Franklin St., Chapel Hill.

 McAlister's has good food to eat in or for take-out, and has inexpensive